THE GIFTS OF INSPIRATION (Part 2)

 17 “And these signs will follow those who believe: In My name they will cast out demons; they will speak with new tongues;

-However, speaking with new and unlearned tongues as one of the first apparent signs or evidence of the baptism with the Holy Spirit is not the same as the gift of different kinds of tongues.
+However, speaking with new and unlearned tongues as one of the first obvious signs or evidences of baptism with the Holy Spirit is not the same as the gift of different kinds of tongues.

 The Scripture testifies that the multitude of devout men that gathered to them from every nation under heaven each heard them speak the wonderful works of God in their native language without them having the gift of interpretation of tongues.